untitled-llc/untitled-docs/docs/esquire/avrick-movers/lambda.md

 **Layers** - NA

 **Function** -
-  1. A event is reveived by the function that a new file has dropped into the *movers-3-month-segment-combined/* folder.
+  1. An event is received by the function that a new file has dropped into the *movers-3-month-segment-combined/* folder.
   2. Using metadata from the files, determine which of the two files is the oldest.
   3. The oldest file is copied to the following path: *esquire-movers/archived-data/archive movers-3-month-segment-combined//*
   4. The oldest file is deleted from the following path: *esquire-movers/movers-3-month-segment-combined/*